Why though? 🤷

 c) What are their pain points?

-a) This includes eBooks, blog posts, white papers, and webinars.
+a) This includes eBooks, blog posts, templates, and webinars.

 a) A landing page with a lead form that captures information about your prospects.
 This includes their names, companies, business functions, and annual revenue.